antoniaettorre/probing_tasks_yago/README.md

 * **./graphs/YAGO3/** contains the subgraph used for the experiments extracted as described in the paper;
 * **./results/YAGO3/** contains the results presented in the paper;
-* **./datasets/YAGO3/** contains the file yago_types.csv to be used to train the classifier for the entity's type and the directory gembs/ where the computed GEs for each model should be placed (See "Computing Graph Embeddings").
+* **./datasets/YAGO3/** contains the file yago_types.csv to be used to train the classifier for the entity's type and the directory **gembs/** where the computed GEs for each model should be placed (See "Computing Graph Embeddings").

 ## Reproducing the experiments
-To reproduce the experiments and obtain the results presented in the paper you need first to compute the Graph Embeddings from the graph located in the ./graphs/YAGO3/ and place them in ./datasets/YAGO3/gembs/ (See "Computing Graph Embeddings") .
+To reproduce the experiments and obtain the results presented in the paper you need first to compute the Graph Embeddings from the graph located in the **./graphs/YAGO3/** and place them in .**/datasets/YAGO3/gembs/** (See "Computing Graph Embeddings") .
-To execute the scripts included in this project you will need a Python environment containing the packages list in the file requirements.txt.
+To execute the scripts included in this project you will need a Python environment containing the packages list in the file **requirements.txt**.
-Once your Python environment is ready, you can reproduce the experiments by executing the file main.py importing the classifier you want to test. **main.py** will test all the GE models on the same probing task (based on the classifier you imported), and output the results in the corresponding subdirectory of **./results/YAGO3/** .
+Once your Python environment is ready, you can reproduce the experiments by executing the file **main.py** importing the classifier you want to test. **main.py** will test all the GE models on the same probing task (based on the classifier you imported), and output the results in the corresponding subdirectory of **./results/YAGO3/** .